simao/riemann-mysql/README.md

 ## Features

-Currently only two metrics are collected from mysql:
+Currently only a few metrics are collected from mysql:

 * Connection count
 * Slave status, including running state and seconds behind master
+* `aborted_connects` count

 More metrics are planned, but not yet available